-Calculate price elasticity of demand (PED) to understand how quantity demanded changes with price.
-Use our elasticity calculator for economic analysis, pricing strategy, and market research.
+Calculate price elasticity of demand (PED) to understand how consumer behavior responds to price changes.
+Use our elasticity calculator for smart pricing decisions and market analysis.

 Calculate price elasticity of demand (PED) based on quantity and price changes.